 Imagine the perfect man’s world.
-Work is easy; you and all things are perfect; there is no sickness, pain, sin, or trouble; great food is everywhere; you have the world to yourself; it does not rain; you are very intelligent; the LORD is your friend; and you can live forever!
+Work is easy; you and the world are perfect; there is no sickness, pain, sin, or trouble; great food is everywhere; you have the world to yourself; it does not rain; you are very intelligent; Almighty God is your friend; you can live forever!

 What is wrong?
 Adam did not have a wife – a woman of his own.
-The Lord said his "perfect" situation was not good (Gen 2:18).
-Adam needed a perfect companion.
+The LORD God said his perfect situation was not good, even though Adam and He were friends (Gen 2:18).
+Adam needed a perfect companion to help him maximize his life in this world.
 So God made a woman from a rib, introduced her to Adam, and arranged the first marriage.

 Two are better than one.
 Regardless of what good is written about the single life, God said it was not good.
 Two are better than one for at least five reasons (Eccl 4:9-12; I Cor 7:2-5).
 They share the results of labor, help each other through difficulties, complement each other’s abilities, help fight enemies, and have a regular and committed lover.
 If this superiority of marriage were true in perfect Eden, how much more in our sinful world?